salignatmoandal/terralambda/README.md

 1. Report Issues
 - Open a new issue for bug reports or feature requests.
 - Provide clear steps to reproduce, expected behavior, and any relevant logs.

+2. Fork & Branch

+Fork the repository to your GitHub account.

+Create a new branch: `git checkout -b feature/your-feature-name or bugfix/issue-number`.